FRA333-Kinematics-of-Robotics-System/FRA333_HW3_6541_6551/README.md

 - `HW3_utils.py`: Contains the `FKHW3` function for calculating forward kinematics.
 This file must be in the same directory as the script.
 - `FRA333_HW3_41_51.py`: Contains the main functions for calculating the Jacobian, checking for singularities, and computing joint efforts.
 - `testScript.py`: Script to verify the correctness of the main functions using Robotics Toolbox for Python.
+- `singularity_finder.py`: A script that detects singular configurations of a 3-degree-of-freedom (3DOF) robot.

 ### Our Robot